There’s a wound in our nation

-To understand the full extent of the challenges Indigenous people face today, it’s vital to understand how the impact of colonisation on Indigenous culture has affected people.
-This is because Indigenous identity is inextricably linked to land and family.
-When Indigenous people were dispossessed of their land, they were dispossessed of a major part of their identity.
+To understand the full extent of the challenges First Nations people face today, it’s vital to understand the impact of colonisation on First Nations people and cultures.
+This is because Aboriginal and Torres Strait Islander identities are inextricably linked to Country and family.
+When First Nations people were dispossessed of their land, they were dispossessed of a major part of their identities.
 The enormous impact of this was heightened when people were also separated from their families.
-This is a major underlying cause of many challenges Indigenous people face.
+This is a major underlying cause of many challenges First Nations people face.

 A shared wound, a shared solution

-The colonial system brutalised many of the early British convicts who were removed from their land and families and subject to control, severe punishment, forced labour, abuse and harsh living conditions.
-However, since that time, many non-Indigenous Australians have accumulated significant socio-economic advantages as a result of colonisation, and these benefits have come at enormous cost to Indigenous people.
+The colonial system not only affected First Nations people, but also brutalised many of the early British convicts who were removed from their land and families and subject to control, severe punishment, forced labour, abuse and harsh living conditions.
+However, since that time, many non-Indigenous people have accumulated significant socio-economic advantages as a result of colonisation, benefits that have come at enormous cost to First Nations people.

-The injustice experienced by Indigenous people is at odds with our national values, the things that make us proud to be Australian.
+The injustice experienced by First Nations people is at odds with this country’s national values – the things that make us proud to be Australian.
 It affects everyone living on this land.
-Because of intolerance, mainstream Australian culture has missed many opportunities to inherit aspects of rich Indigenous cultures and deep knowledge of the land we all live on.
+Because of intolerance, mainstream Australian culture has missed many opportunities to inherit aspects of rich First Nations cultures and deep knowledge of the land we all live on.